philc/vimium/README.md

 Not yet released

 - Better detection of click listeners for link hints.
+- Display version number in page popup.
 - The Vomnibar is now loaded on demand (not preloaded).
 This should fix some issues with the dev console.
-- Display version number in page popup.
+- The `\I` control (case sensitivity) for find mode has been removed.
+Find mode uses smartcase.
 - Various bug fixes.

 1.62 (2017-12-09)